An Introduction to DevOps

 While the values behind the agile movement aren’t new, they weren’t really codified until a group of developers gathered at The Lodge at Snowbird in Utah to put their thoughts together and create what is The Agile Manifesto.
 The Manifesto is a lightweight set of values & principles credited with dramatically increasing productivity within software development organizations.

-Simple_Task_KanbanThis gathering helped spawn the dozens of agile tools, methodologies and frameworks that exist today.
+This gathering helped spawn the dozens of agile tools, methodologies and frameworks that exist today.
 Some of the more popular ones include Scrum, Kanban, Scaled Agile Framework® (SAFe®), and Extreme Programming (XP).
 Some are geared more toward project management and others are focused on developers and engineers, but these methodologies collectively aim to provide a framework for highly effective and efficient software development.
 The idea of incorporating iteration and continuous feedback into software development provides a vehicle to successively refine and deliver software.
 At some level, the methodologies involve continuous planning, testing, and integration as a means of continually evolve software projects and practices.

 Where did the name "DevOps" come from?

 This talk at O’Reilly’s Velocity Conference is considered to be the initial genesis of concepts behind DevOps.
 Later in 2009, the first devopsdays event was held in Ghent, Belgium which further helped establish the term.
-As discussions on Twitter progressed, the #DevOpsDays hashtag was eventually shortened to #DevOps.
+As discussions on Twitter (now X) progressed, the #DevOpsDays hashtag was eventually shortened to #DevOps.
 A movement was born!

 Goals of DevOps